Nasita-Haque/spotifyAlbumArt/README.md

 Step 3: To run the code, `node spotifyScript.js`
 *This will make sure to copy the album art (currently set at largest size 640 x 640), title and artist to the csv file.
 Please check csv file for updated information*

+Step 4: Open the CSV file in Excel/CSV Reader to check out the formatted information!